 Our Programs and Initiatives

-The Division of Maternal & Infant Health is home to an array of public health programs, initiatives and interventions aimed at improving the health and well-being of women, birthing people, infants, families and communities.
+The Division of Maternal & Infant Health is home to an array of public health programs, initiatives and interventions aimed at improving the health and well-being of women, infants, families and communities.
 Learn more about our Our Programs and Initiatives.

 Michigan Perinatal Quality Collaborative (MI PQC)